His new course for its Corporate Communication program, “Strategy and Storytelling,” is latest effort to share expertise on corporate video.

 “The use of video for corporate communications has always been hugely important, but changes in the media model and the speed of those changes have made it even more so,” says Dr. Goodman about the timeliness of Oakley’s course offering.
 “What’s compounded that is the demographic shift in corporate video audiences from boomers to millennials, which is a generation that’s been raised on digital media.
 That’s why we’re so excited about adding ‘Strategy and Storytelling’ to our curriculum this fall.”

-Adds Oakley, “This course is designed to give tomorrow’s corporate communications leaders the skills they’ll need to become smart and effective stewards of their company’s story, which has become an indispensible asset in today’s video-driven digital world.”
+Adds Oakley, “This course is designed to give tomorrow’s corporate communications leaders the skills they’ll need to become smart and effective stewards of their company’s story, which has become an indispensable asset in today’s video-driven digital world.”

 About Tribe Pictures